Get to know the benefits of Gantt charts in project management and how it is useful for project managers.

 Gantt charts show how work on a project can only begin after another task has been completed.
 Managers can use this data to better understand project obstacles and make key decisions about how to take a project ahead.

-Some of the key benefits of using Gantt charts in project management are:
+Some of the key benefits of using Gantt charts in Project Management Software are:

 Project leaders and members can use a Gantt chart to keep track of tasks, milestones, and overall workflow.
 The chart can show potential constraints or concerns, allowing project leaders and members to make appropriate adjustments.